jordaniza/ve-explainer/README.md

 In Aerodrome, the balanceOfNFTAt function is defined inside a library known as BalanceLogicLibrary.
 This allows us to use storage mappings as arguments in the library, which can then be passed to the balance function.

-We have 2 such mappings: `userPointEpoch` and `userPointHistory`.
+We have two such mappings: `userPointEpoch` and `userPointHistory`.
 Respectively these are used to track the length of the array and to store our user points.

 > Why not use `UserPoint[]`?
 This is likely a carryover from the original [Vyper Implementation](https://github.com/curvefi/curve-dao-contracts/blob/master/contracts/VotingEscrow.vy#L95).
 Vyper introduced the DynArray type in 0.3.2, after the Curve contracts were written.